ATariq1/HDL-CAD/README.md

 Features a graphical user interface that allows for creating modules visually.

-Uses QT for user interface design, essentially C++, and obect oriented python for Verilog generation
+Uses QT for user interface design, essentially C++, and Obect Oriented Python for Verilog generation

 Currently supports:
   * simple manipulation of logic gates